-- d) Alternative approaches derive very similar PNECs 3 for traditional, apical endpoints, thus well supporting each other: for freshwater 0.59 and 0.6 μg/L by applying SSD and AF approaches, respectively; 0.614 μg/L both for freshwater and seawater in the CSR, based on an SSD-approach; 0.39 μg/L when based on an AF of 10 for the lowest reliable marine long-term test result; 0.42 μg/L when based on an SSD incorporating this marine result into the freshwater SSD. - e) There is clear and consistent evidence for ED properties in fish at least.
+- d) Alternative approaches derive very similar PNECs4 for traditional, apical endpoints, thus well supporting each other: for freshwater 0.59 and 0.6 μ g/L by applying SSD and AF approaches, respectively; 0.614 μ g/L both for freshwater and seawater in the CSR, based on an SSD-approach; 0.39 μ g/L when based on an AF of 10 for the lowest reliable marine long-term test result; 0.42 μ g/L when based on an SSD incorporating this marine result into the freshwater SSD. - e) There is clear and consistent evidence for ED properties in fish at least.
 Indications of hormonal activity were observed in a number of species, starting from 1.0 μ g/L in rainbow trout (LOEC vitellogenin [VTG] induction) and 15 μ g/L in fathead minnow (LOEC secondary sex characteristics).
 Several of the underlying test protocols have been validated, standardised and agreed as test guidelines for specifically exploring ED properties of chemicals in fish. - f) When comparing traditional apical endpoints with indicators for endocrine mediated effects in fish, RAC notes the latter start at concentrations almost one order of magnitude lower.
 In an attempt to accommodate the intense discussion for developing its opinion, RAC further explored the most relevant long-term fish studies of Schwaiger et al. (2002) and Ackermann et al. (2002) in rainbow trout and the shorter duration studies of Schwaiger et al. (2000) and Pickford et al. (2003) in carp and fathead minnow.
-These studies appear well carried out in reputable laboratories with adequate analytical confirmation of the lowest concentration (1 μg/L in all cases).
+These studies appear well carried out in reputable laboratories with adequate analytical confirmation of the lowest concentration (1 μ g/L in all cases).
 They provide insight into a range of apical and biomarker effects at a relevant low test concentration.
 Appendix 1 provides further details of the study evaluations.
-The most critical observations for developmental endpoints in the Schwaiger et al. (2002) study confirm a LOEC of 1 μ g/L for F1 mortality before eyed egg stage (Control 1.7%; 1 μg/L 10.1%; 10 μg/L 16.1%), and a NOEC of 1 μg/L for reduction of hatching rate.
-A presumed NOEC of 0.1 μg/L for adverse effects in rainbow trout would decrease the HC5-based PNEC by a factor of about 54.
-For other (particularly invertebrate) taxa, analogous evidence on relations between apical and indicative effect concentrations is less clear due to the prevalent inconclusiveness regarding endocrine related modes of action and regarding adversity of available observations at low concentrations, cf. the following observation q). - g) In tests with other taxonomic groups than fish, notably various invertebrates (e.g. echinoderms and molluscs as noted in Table 2), RAC notes a few observations for non-traditional endpoints at concentrations down to the range of 0.1 1.0 μg/L. These observations are not conclusively endocrine related since present knowledge prevents firm conclusions about a mechanistic link.
-Some observations were at the lowest test concentrations, preventing the derivation of NOECs.
-Validated and standardised test protocols for specifically exploring adverse ED effects are not yet available for many taxonomic groups in particular amongst invertebrate taxa.
-The concentrations for the aforementioned indicative observations seem to be less than one order of magnitude lower than the lowest observed adverse effect concentrations, but whether this would have also been the case when a broader data set using test protocols suitable for picking up adverse ED effects had been available, is not known.
-RAC notes that the DS considered the application of an extra AF when deriving a PNEC for NP as one option to deal with the uncertainties around ED.
+The most critical observations for developmental endpoints in the Schwaiger et al. (2002) study confirm a LOEC of $1 \mu g/L$ for F1 mortality before eyed-egg stage (Control 1.7%; 1 μ g/L 10.1%; 10 μ g/L 16.1%), and a NOEC of 1 μ g/L for reduction of hatching rate.
+A presumed NOEC of 0.1 μ g/L for adverse effects in rainbow trout would decrease the HC5-based PNEC by a factor of about 55.
+For other (particularly invertebrate) taxa, analogous evidence on relations between apical and indicative effect concentrations is less clear due to the prevalent inconclusiveness regarding endocrine related modes of action and regarding adversity of available observations at low concentrations, cf. the following observation g). - g) In tests with other taxonomic groups than fish, notably various invertebrates (e.g. echinoderms and molluscs as noted in Table 2), RAC notes a few observations for non-traditional endpoints at concentrations down to the range of $0.1 1.0 \mu g/L$.